-The Rebel Within is one of the more interesting “stunt” items on a menu here in my fair city of San Francisco.
-It’s named after a Hank Williams song, and sold at Craftsman and Wolves in the Mission district.
+The Rebel Within is one of the more interesting “stunt” items on a menu here in San Francisco.
+It’s named after a Hank Williams song, and sold at the Craftsman and Wolves restaurant in the Mission district.

 The seriously tricky part of this recipe is keeping the egg runny even after being baked.
 It’s all in the timing, baby.
 The graphic below is featured on the Craftsman and Wolves site and supposedly lays out the anatomy of the thing, but wasn’t super helpful when I actually set out to recreate the recipe.

 Rather, this exhaustive breakdown of the process was the key to success.

 If this recipe seems ridiculously finicky and you’re not up for a challenge in the kitchen, by all means give this a pass.
 Although… honestly it might be easier than it looks.
 I put it together while loading the crockpot with chicken to cook low and slow, plus re-testing a layer of my Allergy-Friendly Sex in a Pan and it still came out just fine!
 So if you want a breakfast/brunch item that can seriously impress, give these a shot.

 One more thing.
 If you don’t like the name “Rebel Within”, you can also call this “The 14-Egg Breakfast Recipe”.

 - 1 tsp cream of tarter

 - 4 tbsp coconut oil, softened, plus more for greasing pan

 - Preheat oven to 400°F. Place the raw eggs (unbroken) in a large bowl.
 Fill the bowl with warm water to raise the temperature of the eggs.
 Bring water to a rolling boil in a medium pot.
 Working as quickly as you can, drop six of the pre-warmed eggs into the boiling water.
 Boil for four and a half minutes.